 If you are experiencing scrotal pain, microscopic cord denervation can help.

 The vessels, ducts, and nerves that are connected to the testes are known as the spermatic cord.
-Pain that is experienced in one or both testicles is often related to this area and can include trauma, infection, neurologic diseases.
+Pain that is experienced in one or both testicles is often related to this area and can include trauma, infection, and neurologic diseases.

 For consistent pain, surgery may be needed.
 For a minimally invasive option, microscopic cord denervation may be recommended to relieve scrotal pain.